jecfish/recorder-demo/README.md

 # Run the examples

-The `src/screenshot-ext.js` will take screenshot after every step.
+The `src/screenshot-ext.js` will take screenshot after every step and save it to `_screencasts`.
 All JSON user flows are in the `/recordings` folder.

 - Use `npm start` to run the command programmatically.
 - Use `npm run replay` to run multiple recordings with Puppeteer Replay CLI.